ga4gh/ga4gh-schemas/CONTRIBUTING.md

 - It's okay to have input without voting
 - Silence gives assent

-A pull request with at least two **+1** votes, and no **-1** votes, is ready to be merged.
+A pull request with at least two **+1** votes, no **-1** votes, and that has been open for at least 3 days, is ready to be merged.
 The merge should be done by someone from a different organization than the submitter.
+(We sometimes waive the 3 days for cosmetic-only cleanups -- use good judgment.)

 If an issue gets any **-1** votes, the comments on the issue need to reach consensus before the issue can be resolved one way or the other.
 There isn't any strict time limit on a contentious issue.